 Here are some real-life examples of things that federal grant money is used to support:

-- Establishing and sustaining Metropolitan Medical Response Centers, also called MMRCs, to support disaster relief
+- Supporting disaster relief by establishing and sustaining Metropolitan Medical Response Centers, also called MMRCs

-- Providing services to support and retrain displaced workers, such as those in the auto industry
+- Providing services to help and retrain displaced workers, such as those in the auto industry

-These public purposes can be accomplished with different types of grants and federal award instruments.
+These public purposes can be accomplished with various types of grants and federal award instruments.

 What is a Federal Grant-Main Types of Federal Awards

-The federal administrative requirements in the new Uniform Guidance covers three main types of award instruments:
+The federal administrative requirements in the new Uniform Guidance cover three main types of award instruments:

 - Cooperative Agreements